Public seating goes grand!

-A lot of airports, shopping malls and other indoor public locations wish they could go grand in architecture.
-And giant, organic, prestigious – and costly – buildings are a common feature.
+Many airports, shopping malls, and other indoor public locations wish they could go grand in architecture.
+And giant, organic, prestigious – and costly – buildings are a standard feature.
 But going grand on the inside is within much closer reach, an opportunity available to all.
-New seating solutions offer possibilities of creating grand interiors with curving seating formations that connect seamlessly and go grand, in scale with the building.
+New public seating solutions offer possibilities of creating grand interiors with curving seating formations that connect seamlessly and go grand, in scale with the building.

 Principles of grand architecture

-A fundamental principle of architecture is that large shapes harmonise with large buildings.
+A fundamental principle of architecture is that large shapes harmonize with large buildings.
 General architectural characteristics are in scale with the building.
-This is also true of interiors, and large indoor spaces need large characteristics to create identity and communicate a first impression.
+This is also true of interiors; large indoor spaces need large characteristics to create an identity and communicate the first impression.

-Most public buildings are not built with grand designer budgets and yet are still large indoor open spaces.
+Most public buildings are not built with grand designer budgets and are still large indoor open spaces.
 At these more ordinary locations, rows of individual seats will also pass unremarked, the small furniture like drops in the ocean of space.
-Switching to large compositions and shapes in the interior will have a huge impact on the room and “Wow!” impressions can be made relatively inexpensively.
-The seamlessly curving seating formations can be made in scale with the room and become part of the architecture, noticed and appreciated by the passengers.
+Switching to large compositions and shapes in the interior will significantly impact the room, and “Wow!” impressions can be made inexpensively.
+The seamlessly curving public seating formations can be made in scale with the space and become part of the architecture, noticed and appreciated by the passengers.

 Identity through free shapes

-Every public location has its own character, goals and visions.
-Visions of character development can now start to materialise in the interior.
-Grand, seamless, seating formations express identity, while the variability of configuration can give a shape for each location.
+Every public location has its character, goals, and visions.
+Visions of character development can now start to materialize in the interior.
+Grand, seamless, public seating formations express identity, while the variability of configuration can give a shape to each location.
 And then there is the choice of colour, or even mixes of colour, that gives life to the room and connects to the colour scheme of the brand of the facility.
 It all adds up to freedom of expression, multiplied.

 Natural flow control

-Seating arranged in long lines, curving where you want them to, naturally directs foot traffic without making visitors feel herded.
-Ends of seating rows pointing towards the gates, aisle openings facing the current, flows narrowing slightly near shop entrances.
+Seating is arranged in long lines, curving where you want them to naturally directs foot traffic without making visitors feel herded.
+Ends of seating rows pointing towards the gates, aisle openings facing the current, flow narrowing slightly near shop entrances.
 And because the seating formations are modular, the flow can be easily adjusted and redirected when changes are made in the building.